 Querying data from a JSON array to return text data type

-To fetch a specific key-value pair from a JSON array and expect a text returned data type from a JSON column, use the -> operator followed by the index element of an array.
+returned data type from a JSON column, use the -> operator followed by the index element of an array.
 Then, use again the ->> operator followed by the name of the key.

 Similar to the previous section, for the purposes of this example, I’m going to insert a new record that represents a JSON array.